raf-1404/cybersec/README.md

    opens google.com 20 times on default web browser ,
    infinite amount of .txt files are created and a text "Hello I've taken your permission to read and write" is written as text in each file , opens microsoft edge and powershell infinte times

+ b) virus.vbs is a simple virus in vbscript